 In order to accommodate existing search services available from the Nodes, the metadata contained within these services will be extracted and indexed in the same manner as the metadata contained within the Registry service instances.

-Figure 11 details the two main deployment scenarios for the Search service along with depicting its place within the bigger picture of the PDS 2010 system.
+Figure 11 details the two main deployment scenarios for the Search service along with depicting its place within the bigger picture of the PDS4 system.